june-zhang-bioinfo/BioYourOwnBowl/README.md

 - **End-to-end analysis**: define your parameters at once and get all results with one function.
+- **Save parameters and session info automatically**: record how you get here.
 - **Automated function**: low-quality cluster removal, select principal components by elbow plot.
 - **Flexible variable feature selection**: vst, dispersion, pseudobulk,